TalTech-HPC-Centre/taltech-hpc-docs/docs/software/openfoam.md

 ---

-For the example we will use one of the tutorial cases.
+For the example, we will use one of the tutorial cases.

 1. Load environment: